bkanx/IST256-20222023/readme.md

-Welcome to IST256 Introduction to R Programmming
+Welcome to Introduction to R Programmming Course

+This course is aimed at undergraduate students of the Statistical and Engineering Sciences.